Arogyadh/tickticketing/README.md

 1. Download the zip file and extract.
 2. Run your choice of editor and open the file.
+3. Run "npm install" inside the folder
-3. For Development server : Use "npm run dev"
+4. For Development server : Use "npm run dev"
-4. For Production Build : Use "npm run build" then "npm run start"
+5. For Production Build : Use "npm run build" then "npm run start"

 Technologies used :
 1. Next.js